Chase Young, Montez Sweat learning the ‘cost of doing business’ as pass rushers

 Young and Sweat have both experienced plenty of “chippers,” as Young calls them.
 According to PFF, Young and Sweat have both faced two or more blockers on 20 and 16.9 percent of their snaps, respectively.

 Against the Giants, Young was chipped or double-teamed at least seven times.
-One chip block, courtesy of 6-foot-6, 265-pound tight end Kyle Rudolph, caught Young on his blindside and knocked him on his back.
+One chip block, courtesy of the Giants’ 6-foot-6, 265-pound tight end Kyle Rudolph, caught Young on his blindside and knocked him on his back.
 On most others, he’s pushed through, but he’s yet to reach the quarterback at a rate most expect.

 Miller, now a 10th-year pass rusher for the Denver Broncos, was, like Young, a second overall draft pick and the NFL’s defensive rookie of the year.
 He faced extra attention his first season, in 2011, but it wasn’t until his second year in the league that offenses began to zero in on him with their game plans.